-Variable interest entities
+Major variable interest entities

-As of December 31, 2009, the Company conducts a part of its operations through a series of agreements with certain VIEs as stated in above.
-These VIEs are used solely to facilitate the Group's participation in Internet content provision, advertising business, travel agency and air-ticketing services in the PRC where foreign ownership is restricted.
+As of December 31, 2010, the Company conducts a part of its operations through a series of agreements with certain VIEs as stated in above.
+These VIEs are used solely to facilitate the Group's participation in Internet content provision, advertising business, travel agency and air-ticketing services in the People's Republic of China ("PRC") where foreign ownership is restricted.

 Shanghai Ctrip Commerce is a domestic company incorporated in Shanghai, the PRC.
-Shanghai Ctrip Commerce holds a value-added telecommunications business license and is primarily engaged in the provision of advertising business on the Internet website.
+Shanghai Ctrip Commerce holds a valueadded telecommunications business license and is primarily engaged in the provision of advertising business on the Internet website.
 Two senior officers of the Company collectively hold 100% of the equity interest in Shanghai Ctrip Commerce.
-The registered capital of Shanghai Ctrip Commerce as of December 31, 2009 was RMB10,000,000.
+The registered capital of Shanghai Ctrip Commerce was RMB10,000,000 as of December 31, 2010.

 Shanghai Huacheng is a domestic company incorporated in Shanghai, the PRC.
 Shanghai Huacheng holds a domestic travel agency license and an air transport sales agency license and mainly provides domestic tour services and air-ticketing services.
-Shanghai Ctrip Commerce and a senior officer of the Company collectively hold 99.9% of the equity interest in Shanghai Huacheng.
-The registered capital of Shanghai Huacheng as of December 31, 2009 was RMB70,000,000.
+Shanghai Ctrip Commerce and a senior officer of the Company collectively hold 99.93% of the equity interest in Shanghai Huacheng.
+The registered capital of Shanghai Huacheng was RMB70,000,000 as of December 31, 2010.

 Beijing Ctrip is a domestic company incorporated in Beijing, the PRC.
 Beijing Ctrip holds an air transport sales agency license, domestic and cross-border travel agency license and is mainly engaged in the provision of air-ticketing services and packaged tour services.
 A senior officer of the Company and Shanghai Ctrip Commerce collectively hold 100% of the equity interest in Beijing Ctrip.
-The registered capital of Beijing Ctrip as of December 31, 2009 was RMB40,000,000.
+The registered capital of Beijing Ctrip was RMB40,000,000 as of December 31, 2010.

 Guangzhou Ctrip is a domestic company incorporated in Guangzhou, the PRC.
 Guangzhou Ctrip holds air transport sales agency license, domestic and cross-border travel agency license and is mainly engaged in the provision of air-ticketing services and packaged tour services.
 Two senior officers of the Company collectively hold 100% of the equity interest in Guangzhou Ctrip.
-The registered capital of Guangzhou Ctrip as of December 31, 2009 was RMB3,000,000.
+The registered capital of Guangzhou Ctrip was RMB3,000,000 as of December 31, 2010.

 Shanghai Ctrip is a domestic company incorporated in Shanghai, the PRC.
 Shanghai Ctrip holds domestic and cross-border travel agency licenses, air transport sales agency license and mainly provides domestic and cross-border tour services.
-Two senior officers of the Company collectively control 98.2 % of the equity interest in Shanghai Ctrip.
-The registered capital of Shanghai Ctrip as of December 31, 2009 was RMB5,000,000.
+Two senior officers of the Company collectively control 98.2% of the equity interest in Shanghai Ctrip.
+The registered capital of Shanghai Ctrip was RMB5,000,000 as of December 31, 2010.

 Shenzhen Ctrip is a domestic company incorporated in Shenzhen, the PRC.
 Shenzhen Ctrip holds air transport sales agency license and domestic travel agency license and is engaged in the provision of air-ticketing service.
 Two senior officers of the Company collectively hold 100% of the equity interest in Shenzhen Ctrip.
-The registered capital of Shenzhen Ctrip as of December 31, 2009 was RMB2,500,000.
+The registered capital of Shenzhen Ctrip was RMB2,500,000 as of December 31, 2010.

 Nantong Tongcheng is a domestic company incorporated in Nantong, the PRC.
 Nantong Tongcheng was established in April 2007.
 Nantong Tongcheng holds a value-added telecommunications business license.
 A family member of senior officer holds 100% of the equity interest in Nantong Tongcheng.
-The registered capital of Nantong Tongcheng as of December 31, 2009 was RMB10,000,000.
+The registered capital of Nantong Tongcheng was RMB10,000,000 as of December 31, 2010.

 The capital injected by senior officers or senior officer's family member are funded by the Company and are recorded as long-term business loans to related parties.
-The Company does not have any direct ownership interest in these VIEs.
+The Company does not have any ownership interest in these VIEs.